 Sári Ember (1985) was born in São Paulo, Brazil, currently lives and works in Budapest, Hungary.
-In 2009 she graduated from Moholy-Nagy University of Arts and Crafts (MOME), where she majored in Photography and Visual Communications.
+In 2009 she graduated from Moholy-Nagy University of Art and Design Budapest (MOME), where she majored in Photography and Visual Communications.
 During her studies she spent several semesters in the United Kingdom and Slovenia.
-She took part in various residency programmes in Brazil, Belgium and the Czech Republic.
-Her works have been exhibited internationally both in solo and group exhibitions for example in São Paulo, Paris, Lodz, Brno and Budapest.
-In 2010 she was selected to take part in Contretype residency in Brussels.
-In 2016 she received the Derkovits Scholarship and in 2017 she was awarded with the Campari Art Prize on Artissima in Turin – where she was represented by Ani Molnár Gallery – and the Herczeg Klára Award.
+She took part in various residency programs in Brazil, Belgium and the Czech Republic.
+Her works have been exhibited internationally both in solo and group exhibitions for example in São Paulo, Paris, Berlin, Antwerpen, New York, Brno and Budapest.
+In 2016 she received the Derkovits Scholarship, in 2017 she was awarded with the Campari Art Prize on Artissima in Turin – where she was represented by Ani Molnár Gallery – and the Herczeg Klára Award.
 In 2018, she had a solo show at the Galleria Campari in Milan.
 In 2019 she won the Leopold Bloom Art Award.
 In the same year she exhibited at the Survival Kit 10.1 art festival in Riga and worked at the two-month residency program of Tranzit.org in Vienna.